property personalised

 Follow us on Facebook and join our Telegram channel for the latest updates.

-The launch of the February 2025 Build-To-Order (BTO) and Sale of Balance Flats (SBF) sales exercise features 5,032 flats across five BTO projects, as well as 5,590 SBF units across various HDB developments around Singapore.
+The launch of the February 2025 Build-To-Order (BTO) and Sale of Balance Flats (SBF) sales exercise features 5,032 flats across five BTO projects and 5,590 SBF units across various HDB developments around Singapore.

 Eugene Lim, key executive officer of ERA Singapore, observes that many of the SBF units offered in this sales exercise have relatively shorter remaining land leases of 40 to 60 years, which may not appeal to first-time applicants who are typically younger buyers.
 “However, these units may attract older second-timer applicants who prioritise affordability and may not require the extensive lease,” he says.

-This is the second BTO sales exercise which HDB’s new location-based classification framework is applied, which classifies BTO flats into three categories – Standard, Plus, and Prime projects.
+This is the second BTO sales exercise to which HDB’s new location-based classification framework is applied.
+This framework classifies BTO flats into three categories: Standard, Plus and Prime projects.

 The new classification does not apply to existing HDB flats and non-Prime Location Public Housing flats launched before the October 2024 BTO exercise, when these units are re-offered for sale in SBF exercises.